2024-foss4g-europe/2024-foss4g-europe.github.io/content/program-committee/joana-simoes.md

 #  link: "#"
 ---

-oana is a software engineer with more than fifteen years experience and a strong expertise in the field of geospatial tech and analytics.
+Joana is a software engineer with more than fifteen years experience and a strong expertise in the field of geospatial tech and analytics.
 After acquiring a PhD in GIS, at UCL, her drive to solve real-world problems has led her to SMEs, an international organisation, a research foundation and a start-up.
 Joana has